-Looseness, unnatural, of the teeth, with or without pain.
+Looseness of the teeth, without pain, and when the slightest touch to the loose tooth is felt painful.

 Ozena, affection of the nose.
-See also Potassium phospate.
+See also Potassium phosphate.

 Piles bleeding; alternately with such remedies as are specially indicated by the colour, etc., of the blood and coating of the tongue.
-External application, see Directions, page i.
+External application.
+See Directions, page i.